Detecting MuonsDetecting Muons lucas Wed, 11/23/2011 - 17:13

 Muon Drift TubesMuon Drift Tubes lucas Wed, 11/23/2011 - 17:21

-The drift tube (DT) system measures muon positions in the barrel part of the detector.
-Each 4-cm-wide tube contains a stretched wire within a gas volume.
-When a muon or any charged particle passes through the volume it knocks electrons off the atoms of the gas.
+The drift tube (DT) system measures and identifies muon tracks in the barrel part of the detector.
+Each 4cm-wide tube contains a stretched wire within a gas volume.
+When a muon or any charged particle passes through the volume, it knocks electrons off the atoms of the gas.
 These electrons “drift” towards the anode following the electric field, ending up at the positively-charged wire where they are amplified and produce a measurable charge pulse.
 Each unit or “superlayer” contains four layers of staggered drift cells.

-Each DT chamber, on average 2m x 2.5m to 4m x 2.5m, approximately.
-Each chamber consists of 8 or 12 aluminium layers, arranged in three groups of four, each up with up to 60 tubes: the middle group measures the coordinate along the direction parallel to the beam and the two outside groups measure the perpendicular coordinate, thus providing a combined 3D measurement of the muon track.
+The sizes of DT chambers range from 2m x 2.5m to 4m x 2.5m, approximately.
+Each chamber consists of 8 or 12 aluminium layers, arranged in two or three superlayers, each up with up to 90 tubes: the middle superlayer measures the coordinate along the direction parallel to the beam and the two outside superlayers measure the perpendicular coordinate, thus providing a combined 3D measurement of the muon track.

 Resistive Plate ChambersResistive Plate Chambers lucas Wed, 11/23/2011 - 17:26

-Resistive plate chambers (RPC) are fast gaseous detectors that provide a muon trigger system parallel with those of the DTs and CSCs.
+Resistive Plate Chambers (RPCs) are fast gaseous detectors that provide a muon trigger system parallel to those of the DTs and CSCs.

-When a muon passes through the chamber, electrons are knocked out of gas atoms.
+When a muon passes through the chamber, electrons are knocked out of the atoms of the gas.
 These electrons in turn hit other atoms causing an avalanche of electrons.
 The electrodes are transparent to the signal (the electrons), which are instead picked up by external metallic strips after a small but precise time delay.
-The pattern of hit strips gives a quick measure of the muon momentum, which is then used by the trigger to make immediate decisions about whether the data are worth keeping.
+The pattern of hit strips gives a quick measure of the muon's momentum, which is then used by the trigger to make immediate decisions about whether the data are worth keeping.
 RPCs combine a good spatial resolution with a time resolution of just one nanosecond (one billionth of a second).